An Exploration of the Difference Between Leadership and Management

 “Leaders concern themselves with the what and why, often leaving the how to their teams.
 This ‘how’ is incredibly empowering and allows the team to stretch and grow.
 Leaders focus on innovation, strategic planning, and inspiring their team towards a shared vision.
 Managers tend to focus on the operational side of an organization.
 They are concerned with how things get done, emphasizing control, administration, and implementing established processes.”

-Williams offered another real-life example of what this distinction might look like.
+Williams offered a real-life example of what this distinction might look like.

 Rhonda Y Williams